 Tag signature: 'mmod' (6d6d6f64h).
-Permitted tag types: uInt32Number.

 The measurementInfoStructure measModeMbr element defines the measurement mode used to make a measurement (as defined by ISO 13655-2009).
 If the element is not present the measurement mode shall be assumed to be M1.
 The encoding for the measurement geometry is shown in Table 136.